 NHA undertook the daunting task and challenge of surveying the Navajo Nation's 17 million acres of mountainous high desert terrain to be incorporated into a sophisticated Land Information Management System (LIMS).
-The main goal of the project was to create, collect, maintain accurate floodplain delineation information management system that is horizontally and vertically integrated and one that provides useful quality data for NHA's housing development purposes.
+The main goal of the project was to create, collect, maintain accurate floodplain delineation information and develop, implement and maintain a modern land and geographic information management system that is horizontally and vertically integrated and one that provides useful quality data for NHA's housing development purposes.
 Prior to the completion of the NHA-LIMS, the organization had to procure entirely new floodplain maps for projects in a large portion of the reservation because no maps existed.
 In other regions of the reservation another problem existed because there were too many map systems with no standardization of information.
 NHA's solution to both problems was to create a unique coordinate system that covers the entire Navajo Nation, thus in turn improving accuracy and efficiency all while meeting Federal Geodetic Control Subcommittee (FGCS) standards.